Strykar/H680GM-A/README.md

 ---

 ### TLDR - Getting port 80 and 443 forwarded
-The startup scripts invoke [`/etc/acl.sh`](https://gist.github.com/Strykar/13193cbeb57bfea8d2aa69a47afe2918) which prevents some ports from being forwarded
+The router's startup scripts invoke [`/etc/acl.sh`](https://gist.github.com/Strykar/13193cbeb57bfea8d2aa69a47afe2918) which prevents some ports from being forwarded

 The line `iptables -A ACL -p tcp -m multiport --dports 80,443,21,23,22,69,161,53,7547 -j acl_chain` is the culprit.